+The most common explanation for pigeons’ failure to use a reward-following strategy on the midsession reversal task is that their working memory is too impoverished to be useful or reliable (e.g., Rayburn-Reeves, Laude, & Zentall, 2013).
 Our current results are more compatible with an inhibition account than a working-memory account because pigeons’ near-optimal reversal performance in Experiment 4 cannot be accounted for by improved working memory, especially in light of the improvement of responding by birds from Experiment 3.
 If pigeons’ anticipatory errors in Experiment 3 were only due to poor working memory for the outcome of the previous trial, there should not have been improvement in Experiment 4 when the first 80 trials were identical to the procedure in Experiment 3 (i.e., working memory should have been equivalent in the two conditions).
 Instead, our results suggest that use of multiple reversals caused pigeons to inhibit anticipatory responses, or to no longer use a timing rule (and thus to no longer need to inhibit responses based on it).

 A remaining question is why all three groups of subjects showed strong sensitivity to the reversals in Experiment 4, when subjects in Experiments 1 and 2 tended to respond during ‘no-go’ stimuli at rates well above zero with multiple reversals per session.
 While initial data on an 80-trial go/no-go procedure seemed to fit choice data with no modification (e.g., Figure 1b), data on 160-trial or 240-trial procedures would have predicted blunted preferences on a multiple-reversal choice task.
 Though this was partially consistent with pigeons’ decreased performance during Trials 81-120 in Experiment 4, the general finding in Experiment 4 was that pigeons showed very few anticipatory errors and improved reversal performance with multiple reversals.
 One possibility is that, as previously discussed, our timeout component was not sufficiently punishing as to decrease errors on a go/no-go task, relative to missed opportunity for food on a choice task, when multiple reversals were used.
-This does not explain why pigeons transferred from Experiment 3 improved in reversal performance on Experiment 4, however; nor does it explain why pigeons trained on an 80-trial go/no-go procedure produced more errors to with 160 and 240 trials per session than with 80 trials.
+This does not explain why pigeons transferred from Experiment 3 improved in reversal performance on Experiment 4, however; nor does it explain why pigeons trained on an 80-trial go/no-go procedure produced more errors with 160 and 240 trials per session than with 80 trials.

 Changing the structure of the session in Experiment 4 dramatically affected the pigeons’ responding: pigeons with prior training with multiple reversals, but not choice tasks (i.e., pigeons from Experiments 1 and 2), showed rapid transfer to this task; pigeons with prior training on choice tasks, but not with multiple reversals (i.e., pigeons from Experiment 3), showed a rapid decrease in anticipatory errors and a slower-developing sensitivity to the reversal resulting in fewer perseverative errors.
 The change observed in pigeons’ reversal performance from Experiment 3 to Experiment 4 is particularly striking in the first 80 trials, which were procedurally identical.
-Thus, the observed change in performance must have been due to the change in the structure of the session: that is, the change in the global properties of the session (e.g., more trials per session, that S1 comes to produce reward after previously ceasing to be reinforced, and that S2 ceases to produce reward after previously being reinforced on the same session).
+Pigeons in previous studies (e.g., McMillan & Roberts, 2012) normally reach asymptotic midsession reversal performance in roughly 10-25 sessions; it is thus also unlikely that the improvement in Experiment 4 would be due to extended training alone.
+Therefore, the observed change in performance most likely was due to the change in the structure of the session: that is, the change in the global properties of the session (e.g., more trials per session, that S1 comes to produce reward after previously ceasing to be reinforced, and that S2 ceases to produce reward after previously being reinforced on the same session).